continuedev/continue/docs/docs/how-to-use-continue.md

 ### Highlighting really long lines

 If you highlight very long lines (e.g. a complex SVG), you might also run into issues like those above.

-### Using context from many other files

-Similar to how you would make changes manually, focus on one file at a time.
-If there is key information in another file, try copy and pasting that section into the text input along with your instructions.

 ### Tasks with many steps